sonoranwanderer/hubitat-honeywell/README.md

 get rtl_433 pushing events to your MTTQ broker.

-Pick s directory from which you will start rtl_433 and in that directory, create a config file similar to the one below, replac9ng the username and password as appropriate for your MQTT setup.
+Pick s directory from which you will start rtl_433 and in that directory, create a config file similar to the one below, replacing the username and password as appropriate for your MQTT setup.

     === Begin sample rtl_433 config file